 Interaction between care home residents and a well-trained, friendly pet, can help with a variety of physical and mental issues.
 It is able to improve overall cardiovascular health and reduce blood pressure.
-It can also release endorphins, which in turn produce a calming feeling - reducing stress, alleviating pain and improving your overall psychological state.
+It can also release endorphins, which in turn produce a calming feeling, reducing stress, alleviating pain and improving your mental health.

 We are so glad to hear that the Seaview residents enjoyed their experience with the dogs.
 We can’t wait to hear about the next one!